isomerpages/ura-address/pages/Street and Building Name FAQs.md

     <input type="checkbox" id="accordion2">
     <label for="accordion2">Why do I need to apply for a street, building or estate name?</label>
     <div>
-      <p>The purpose of applications is to ensure that names are appropriate in the context of the location and the physical attributes of the streets and buildings/estates.
+      <p>The purpose of applications is to ensure that names are appropriate in the context of the location and the physical attributes of the streets, buildings and estates.
 It is also to ensure that there are no duplicate names.</p>
           </div>
 </li>